je-nunez/Bash_library_for_Dynamic_Tracing_in_Linux_using_Perf_Events/README.md

       #               instruction below prints as its first and only
       #               output line.
       trace.trace_pids $PID  <duration-seconds>  trace_pointI  [trace_pointJ ...]
+         perf.data....

       #    do the tests on your traced executable during <duration-seconds>
       ...
       ...

-      #    dump the trace filename perf.data...." that the instruction
+      #    dump the trace filename "perf.data...." that the instruction
-      #    above "trace.trace_pids..." reported in its first line.
+      #    above "trace.trace_pids ..." reported in its first line.
       trace.dump_trace   perf.data.1488256162.1265